nkrishna0609/PicShare/README.md

 ### Brief description of app - server interaction
 The Android app communicates with the server via HTTP methods - GET, POST, PUT and DELETE, by leveraging Retrofit (which uses the OkHttp library).
 The server handles all the incoming requests via Express routes.
 The app receives data in the form of JSON from the server, and utilizes Gson to convert to POJO.
 From there, the Android app uses the Room persistence library to cache (user account and post data).

 Firebase provides authentication and security measures with login/registering processes and HTTP requests.
 The Android app sends a Firebase ID token to the server with every HTTP request - the server uses the Firebase Admin SDK to verify and decode ID tokens to ensure validity.
-If an ID token is not valid, the server returns the appropriate error to the app.
+If an ID token is not valid, the server responds with the appropriate error.

 ### MVVM architecture
 The Android app uses the MVVM architecture for modular, scalable, and maintainable code - by preventing tight coupling and "spaghetti" code.
 It ensures that the code has firm structure by making small classes with single responsibilities.